nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ###**Storage component**

 > <img src="DeveloperGuideImages/Storage.png" width="600">

+According to figure 8, the diagram shows how the the each component interacts with one another.

 The `Storage` component primarily focuses on storing data.
 Any data related to the application will be saved within `Storage` and can be accessed later when requested. `Storage` works closely with `Model` to read and write data from the app as and when the user requests to add or show existing data.